MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 >
 > * Currently when a third person is added to a one-on-one call, the call is elevated to a group call that means a new session starts.
 Apps added to the one-on-one call are not available in the group call.
 However, they can be added again.
 >
-> * Currently app experiences are not supported in Teams channel meetings (both scheduled meetings and instant meetings).
+> * Currently app experiences are supported in Teams public channel scheduled meetings only and adding meeting apps to a channel meeting does not add them to the channel itself.

 The following illustration gives you an idea of the meeting app extensibility features: